 SELECT * FROM demobase.emp e1, demobase.emp e2, demobase.emp e3, demobase.emp e4, demobase.emp e5

 To do this, perform the following steps:

-Launch another instance of the dbForge Studio for Oracle (don’t close the previous one) and open the Session Manager window in it.
-To call Session Manager, select Session Manager on the Database menu.
+Launch another instance of the dbForge Studio for MySQL (don’t close the previous one) and open the Session Manager window in it.
+To call the Session Manager, select Session Manager on the Database menu.

 If you have the global PROCESS privilege, you will see all user sessions for the current connection.
 Otherwise, you will see only your own sessions.

-Click on the OS User column caption to order all data by host.
+Click on the Host column caption to order all data by host.
 Find your connections (from your host).
-Then click on the connection.
+Then click on the connection which has Query in the Command column.
 In the bottom part of the Session Manager you can see the text of the executing queries.
 Find your connection executing the query above.

-Right-click the session with our query and choose Kill Session on the shortcut menu.
+Right-click the session with our query and choose Kill Query on the shortcut menu.
 Click Yes in the appeared dialog.
-Then switch back to the previous instance of dbForge Studio for Oracle and scroll down the data grid.
-You will get a message that the current user is not logged on.
+Then switch back to the previous instance of dbForge Studio for MySQL and scroll down the data grid.
+You will get a message Query execution was interrupted.

-Switch to the dbForge Studio for Oracle with Session Manager open.
-Again right-click the session and choose Disconnect Session on the shortcut menu.
-Switch back to the previous instance of dbForge Studio for Oracle and click the Refresh button on the Database Explorer toolbar.
-You will get a message that you are not connected to the Oracle server.
+Switch to the dbForge Studio for MySQL with Session Manager open.
+Again right-click the session and choose Kill Session on the shortcut menu.
+Switch back to the previous instance of dbForge Studio for MySQL and click the Refresh button on the Database Explorer toolbar.
+You will get a message Lost connection during query.